Welcome to today's edition of the Rush 24-7 podcast.

 They don't probably ordered not to.

-And they've got Fox has these 55.
+And they've got Fox has these 55, have you seen this?

-55-inch looking iPad type screens.
+55-inch looking iPad-type screens.

-Do you know they run windows, Windows 8.
+Do you know they run Windows, Windows 8?

 A 9.7-inch iPad has more pixels than one of those 55-inch big mamas that Fox is using, just as a tech aside.

-But in truth, he's one of the most arrogant, condescending, snarky guys you'd ever run into.
+I look at this stuff, and this guy's a blithering idiot, but in truth, he's one of the most arrogant, condescending, snarky guys you'd ever run into.

 And they all know so little, and they think they know so much.